Westminster Presbyterian Church (Los Angeles): Rev. Robert W. Holman

 Rev. R. W. Holman, who arrived from South Carolina, was installed May 17, 1908 as Westminster Presbyterian Church's first pastor.
 Holman was a graduate of Wallingford Institute and author of "National Plague Spots, or the Reproachful Sins of the American People."
 He had previously served fourteen years as pastor of Zion Presbyterian Church in Charleston, SC, "the oldest and largest colored Presbyterian church [there]."

 The Los Angeles Evening Express reported that Holman was “the first colored pastor to occupy a pulpit of the Presbyterian denomination on the Pacific coast.”
-Later in the year, several African American churches organized a program to raise funds for a colored gymnasium at the YWCA at Eighth and San Pedro streets.
+Later in the year, several African-American churches organized a program to raise funds for a gymnasium at the YWCA at Eighth and San Pedro streets to serve African-American residents.
 Rev. Holman was one of the featured speakers as well as Mrs. Lucy Stanton, the first Black woman to graduate from a four-year college.

 By 1909, the church had forty members.
 The church parsonage was located at 3232 Denker Street.